 - people with SMA type 1 have one or two copies of SMN2

 - most people with SMA type 2 have three copies of SMN2

 - people with SMA types 3 and 4 have four or more copies of SMN2.

 There are exceptions though, and it has even been observed that siblings with the same number of SMN2 genes can have very different severities of SMA.

 SMA severity also may depend on levels of proteins that occur naturally in your body.
 These are called ‘disease modifiers’.
 Two such proteins that have been identified so far are ‘plastin 3’ and ‘ZPR1’.
 People who naturally produce higher amounts of these proteins tend to have less severe symptoms, but more research is required to fully understand this.

 Children and adults with SMA are prone to respiratory infections.
 In the more severe types of SMA, respiratory infections such as pneumonia are often the cause of death.
 Children with SMA may also have trouble with feeding and require feeding through a tube.
 Other complications that occur in some types of SMA include contractures (shortening of the muscles, which restrict movement of the joints) and scoliosis (spinal curvature).

 Treatment for spinal muscular atrophy

-Unfortunately, there is currently no specific treatment for SMA.
-However, research for a treatment is moving forward at a fast pace, and there are things that can be done to support the child and their family so they can achieve the maximum quality of life.
-For instance, since a child with SMA type 1 is prone to respiratory infections and pneumonia, treatment focuses on trying to maintain the child’s lung function and health.
+There is currently no specific treatment for SMA.
+However, research for a treatment is moving forward at a fast pace.

+Support is available for children with SMA and their families so they can achieve maximum quality of life.
+For example, as children with SMA type 1 are prone to respiratory infections and pneumonia, treatment focuses on trying to maintain their lung function and health.
 In contrast, the care of a child or adult with SMA types 3 or 4 will focus on physiotherapy to help maintain muscle strength and mobility.